 Recovering Compensation for Back Pain

 Georgia is a fault state.
 That means the at-fault party in a car accident is liable for the costs.
-If your back pain happens because of a crash someone else caused, you have a right to financial recovery.
+So if your back pain happens because of a crash someone else caused, you have a right to financial recovery.

-According to the Official Code of Georgia Annotated (OCGA) §51-12-2, there are two main types of accident damages:
+According to the Official Code of Georgia Annotated (OCGA) §51-12-2, there are two main types of accident damages.
+You can recover general damages without proof of a dollar amount and special damages that you must prove to recover them.

-General damages are about how the accident impacts your life.
+General damages, also known as non-economic damages, are about how the accident impacts your life.
 Examples include:

 - Loss of enjoyment of life